 Albrechtsburg Castle (E)

-Albrechtsburg Castle is regarded as the first German castle and as a masterpiece of late-Gothic architecture.
-The castle building as it stands today was erected between 1471 and 1524 by order of the brothers Ernest and Albert von Wettin who ruled Saxony jointly until 1485.
-Its builder, Arnold von Westfalen, was faced with the demanding job to design a representative place of central administration, which would accommodate to separate courts at the same time.
-In 1485, however, the brothers decided to divide their territory of rule.
-The newly build residence lost its importance since Albert moved his seat to Dresden while Ernest moved his to Wittenberg.
-The building was used as a residential place for eleven years only.
-And, until 1710, when the Meissen Porcelain Manufactory moved in, it was merely used for receptions, special events for holding court or hunting parties.
+Albrechtsburg Castle is the first German palace building on German soil and a masterpiece of late-Gothic architecture.
+It emerged between 1471 and 1524 by order of the brothers Ernest and Albert of Wettin who ruled Saxony jointly until 1485.
+Its builder, Arnold von Westfalen, was faced with the demanding job to design a representative place of administration, which would accommodate to separate courts at the same time.
+Despite the superb solution of the task, the brothers used the palace as their residences only for eleven years.
+In 1485, however, they decided to divide their territory of rule.
+Albert relocated his main seat to Dresden, Ernest moved to Wittenberg.
+Until 1710, when the Meissen Porcelain Manufactory moved in, it was merely used for receptions, special events for holding court or hunting parties.
 In the new permanent exhibition, you can embark on a 500-year journey back in time to see the original venues of the Wettins’ fascinating court culture.

 Hartenfels Castle (F)

-Only one year after the 1485 Division of Leipzig, Elector Frederick III (the Wise) had building works started on Hartenfels Castle in Torgau to extend it to become the main residence of the Ernestine line.
+Only one year after the 1485 Division of Leipzig, Elector Frederick III (the Wise) had building works started on Hartenfels Castle in Torgau to become the main residence of the Ernestine line.
 He was the one who opened the Alma Mater Leucorea in Wittenberg, the university.
-And it was also him who secured safe conduct for Martin Luther and had him transferred to Wartburg Castle, after he had been outlawed by the Diet of Worms.
+And it was also him who secured safe conduct for Martin Luther and had him transferred to Wartburg Castle, after the Diet of Worms had outlawed him.
 Present-day Hartenfels is Germany’s largest completely preserved early-Renaissance castle.
-The Large Spiral Staircase in the court yard must have aroused awe and true calls of admiration in those times already: the »impossible staircase« by the great masterbuilder Konrad Krebs is self-supporting without any central load-bearing pillar.
-Hartenfels used to be regarded as a »modern residential castle« in its time for which an innovative elevator for lowering drinks in the bottle tower is proof – it provided the wining and dining nobles with fresh supplies to the sound of quietly clinking bottles.
+The Large Spiral Staircase in the court yard must have aroused awe and true calls of admiration in those times already: the »impossible staircase« by the great master builder Konrad Krebs is self-supporting without any central load-bearing pillar.
+Hartenfels was regarded as a »modern residential palace«.
+Odd testimony to this is the – innovative in its time – elevator for lowering drinks in the bottle tower, which – with the sound of quietly clinking bottles – provided the wining and dining nobility with fresh supplies.